-Welcome to Part Four of our Web Site Traffic Blueprint article series, where we explain how to grow your business online automatically using the WordPress CMS platform.
+Welcome to Part Four of our Website Traffic Blueprint article series, where we show you how to grow your business online automatically using the WordPress CMS.

-In Part One, we describe the traffic automation process, and explain why using an expertly configured WordPress website is the key to generating automated web traffic …
+In Part One, we provided an overview of the traffic automation process, and explained why using an expertly configured WordPress site is the key to generating automated traffic …

-(With an expertly configured WordPress site, all you have to do to begin attracting more web traffic is post great content consistently!)
+(With an expertly configured WordPress site, all you have to do is add fresh content consistently to bring web traffic!)

-In Part 2, we discuss the setup phase.
-We explain the best way to get started if you don’t have a web presence yet, how to set things up if you already have a site, and what to do if your site has been built using WordPress.
+In Part Two, we focus on the setup phase.
+We help you understand the best way to get started if you don’t have a web presence yet, how to set things up if you already have a site, and what to do if your site was built with WordPress.

-In this step, we configure hosting settings, WordPress settings, and external settings that can affect your website’s traffic-getting ability …
+Here, we configure hosting settings, WordPress settings, and external settings that can affect your site’s ability to generate traffic automatically …

-(In Part 3 we show you how to configure all the settings that can affect your site’s traffic-getting ability)
+(In Part Three you will configure all the settings (hosting, WordPress and external) that can affect your site’s ability to generate traffic automatically)

-Depending on which experts you listen to, you could end up trying to spend an hour or two (or more) every day posting content on social media, as well as managing your business, your content and your web presence.
+Depending on which experts you listen to, you could find yourself trying to spend 1-2 hours or more every day posting content on social media, as well as trying to run your business, creating content and managing your online presence.

-Most small businesses simply lack the time, resources and budget to engage in the kind of content marketing that many online marketing experts advise.
-If you spend hours checking Facebook, LinkedIn, or Twitter in addition to planning and writing articles for your blog or website, how can anything in your business get done?
+Many small business owners simply lack the time, resources and financial means to engage in the kind of content marketing that many online marketing experts advise doing.
+If you spend most of your time posting updates on Facebook, LinkedIn, and Twitter in addition to planning and writing content for your blog or website, how can anything else in your business get done?

-Small businesses spend most of their time keeping their businesses up and running.
-In addition to running a business, there’s sales and marketing.
-After all, businesses need to stay competitive and make sales in order to survive.
+Many businesses spend most of their time just keeping their businesses up and running.
+On top of this, there’s sales and marketing.
+After all, businesses need to stay competitive and grow in order to survive.

-Marketing research done in 2012 by VerticalResponse – an email and social media marketing company, found that:
+Marketing research done by VerticalResponse – an email and social media marketing company, found that:

-- Almost half of all businesses surveyed spent six or more hours per week on social media (the other half spent even more time – between 6 and 21+ hours per week).
-This was a 66% increase from the previous year, so if the same research was done today, the figures would most likely be even higher.
+- 43% of all small businesses surveyed spent six or more hours each week on social media (most of the other businesses surveyed using social media spent even more time – between 6 and 21+ hours per week).
+This usage of social media was a 66% increase from the previous year, so if the same survey was done today, the figures would probably be significantly higher.

 - More than half of all businesses surveyed spent 1-3 hours or more creating a blog post.

 (Small businesses are spending more time every year marketing and promoting themselves online.
-Infographic: VerticalResponse)
+Infographic source: VerticalResponse.com)

-As businesses spend more time promoting and marketing themselves online as a matter of business survival and competition, this leaves less time for under-resourced businesses to focus on other equally important areas …
+As businesses spend increasingly larger amounts of time on online marketing in order to compete and survive, this leaves less time for under-resourced businesses to focus on other equally important areas …

-(Businesses with limited marketing budgets, resources, and time and many different business areas to focus on have to plan their marketing strategy very carefully.)
+(Businesses with limited resources, budget, and time and many areas to focus on have to plan their marketing strategy very carefully.)

-Investing in automation to leverage time is not new.
-Businesses of all sizes have been doing it ever since the dawn of the Industrial Age.
-In the Digital Age, however, the increasing availability of many new channels for promoting and marketing a business online creates a number of dilemmas for business owners and marketing managers, especially for those with limited budgets, resources, and time.
+Automating processes to save time is nothing new.
+Businesses of all sizes have been doing it since the dawn of the Industrial Age.
+In the Information Age, however, the exponential growth channels for marketing and promoting a business creates a number of dilemmas for business owners and business managers, especially for those with limited budgets, resources, and time.
 For example:

-- Which of these marketing channels do you focus more efforts, budget, and your time on?
+- Which marketing channels should you focus more budget, efforts, and time on?

-- Should you invest so much time and effort building a web presence on other people’s sites (e.g. Facebook, LinkedIn, Pinterest, etc.) while ignoring your own domain?
+- Should you invest so much time and effort building assets on sites that do not belong to you (e.g. YouTube, LinkedIn, Pinterest, etc.) while ignoring the benefits of building content on your own website?

 - Do you create new content for every channel you plan to include in your marketing strategy?

-What I’d like to show you now, is a free, simple, and effective strategy for automating the web traffic generation with WordPress.
+What I’d like to show you now, is a free, simple, and effective formula that lets you automate your traffic-getting process with WordPress.

 With this formula, you will be able to:

-- Determine which channels you should invest more of your efforts, time, and budget on,
+- Determine which marketing channels you should focus more of your budget, efforts, and your time on,

-Many automated traffic solutions tend to focus on black hat methods, such as manipulating search engine results.
+Many automated web traffic solutions tend to focus on black hat methods, such as manipulating search engine results.
 This is not what the focus of this article series is about.
-In fact, we strongly recommend avoiding black hat websites, methods, software, and anything designed to “game” or violate the policies and terms of service of companies like Google, YouTube, Facebook, etc..
+In fact, we urge that you stay away from all black hat websites, tools, techniques, and anything that violates the terms of service and policies of sites like Facebook, LinkedIn, Google, etc..

-What we are focusing here is to show you how to automate your content distribution in order to leverage your time and marketing efforts, and get additional exposure online from websites that your target audience frequents.
+What we are focusing in this article is not to manipulate online services or flaunt their terms of service, but to show you how to automate your content distribution so you can leverage your time and marketing efforts, and increase your exposure online to websites that your target audience frequents.

 An Automated Content Distribution, Traffic And Lead Generation, And Sales & Marketing System

-We’ve just seen that many business owners lack the time, human resources and financial means to engage in the kind of content marketing that many online experts recommend doing.
-What you want to do, then, is be strategic with your limited resources, budget, and time.
+We’ve just seen that many small businesses lack the time, human resources and budget to engage in the kind of content marketing that most experts prescribe.
+What you want to do, then, is be strategic with your limited budget, time, and resources.

-(Posting content to different channels can be very time-consuming!)
+(Posting content to services individually is very time-consuming!)

 (Set up an automated content distribution, lead and traffic generation, and sales and marketing system with WordPress)